wenzhixin/bootstrap-table/src/extensions/filter-control/README.md

 * description: Set the alignemnt of the select control options.
 Use Use `left`, `right` or `auto`.
 * default: `undefined`

-### disableUnusedSelectOptions
+### hideUnusedSelectOptions

 * type: Boolean
-* description: Set to true in order to disable the options that are not in the table.
+* description: Set to true in order to hide the options that are not in the table.
 This option does not work on server-side pagination.
 * default: `false`

 ## Column options